 Earn an Associate’s Degree in Welding Technology

-Southern Technical College’s welding program in Orlando & Sanford offers an Associate’s Degree in Welding Technology.
-Our Welding Technology program teaches students welding processes that involve Fillet, Grove, Metal Arc Shield and MIG/TIG components along with advanced techniques used for pipe welding.
+Southern Technical College’s welding program in Auburndale, Orlando & Sanford offers an Associate’s Degree in Welding Technology.
+Our Welding Technology program teaches students welding processes that involve Fillet, Groove, Shield Metal Arc and MIG/TIG components along with advanced techniques used for pipe welding.
 The welding classes at Southern Technical College offers more than just the technical skills to become a welder.

 Welding students are exposed to the necessary business and technology programs used in today’s current job market.
 Southern Technical College students gain the essential knowledge to operate, oversee and assist with various welding operations.
 Upon graduation, with these new skill sets, students have an edge in today’s competitive workplace; where modern welding jobs are continuing to place emphasis on computer-aided manufacturing equipment and automated welding systems.

 The fun, online quiz takes 3-minutes to complete and you’ll get a personalized report.
 Identify your strengths and social style plus the training and positions you’re best suited for.
 Get Your Career Training Readiness score now.

 Southern Technical College graduates who earn an Associate’s Degree in Welding Technology, are equipped with the know-how to work anywhere a welder is needed.
 Some welding career fields include: automotive, aerospace, aviation, bridge work, construction, manufacturing, ship yards, and skyscrapers.
 Professionals, who complete their Associate’s Degree in Welding Technology, may choose to become a certified welder.